 Where ETa is the instantaneous ET [mm/hour], 3600 is the time conversion from seconds to hours, and λ is the latent heat of the vaporization [W/m2].

 The overall approach of the METRIC model is presented in Figure 2.
-In the model, sensible heat flux H is estimated using an approach called “calibration using inverse modeling at extreme conditions” (CIMEC) (Allen et al., 2013).
-This method selects pixels with near extreme conditions (hot and cold anchor pixels) from which the ETa can be estimated and assigned.
-The selected “cold” pixel is a wet surface fully covered by vegetation.
+In the model, sensible heat flux H is estimated using an approach called “calibration using inverse modeling at extreme conditions” (Allen et al., 2013).
+This method selects pixels with near extreme conditions (“hot” and “cold” anchor pixels) from which the ETa can be estimated and assigned.
+The selected cold pixel is a wet surface fully covered by vegetation.
 The instantaneous ETa at the cold pixel is assigned a value based on scaled weather-based reference ET (ETr) [mm/hour].
 Normally, a rate of 5% larger than the ETr is given.
-The selected “hot” pixel is a dry, bare agricultural field where ETa is assumed zero.
+The selected hot pixel is a dry, bare agricultural field where ETa is assumed zero.
 The selection of these anchor pixels determines the quality of the METRIC-computed ET values.
 A semi-automatic, multiple-step selection technique (Allen et al., 2013) was used in this study to choose anchor pixels.

 Step 1 was to identify several Areas of Interest (AOIs) in the study domain.
 The optimal AOIs were located within 5 miles (8.1 kilometers) of a weather station where ETr was determined and the ratio of agricultural pixel area to the total area were more than 80%.

-Step 2 involved identifying the top 5% normalized difference vegetation index (NDVI) pixels within the prescreened AOIs for wet anchor pixels and then the coldest 20% pixels based on calculated surface temperature (Ts).
+Step 2 involved identifying the top 5% normalized difference vegetation index (NDVI) pixels within the prescreened AOIs for cold anchor pixels and then the coldest 20% pixels based on calculated surface temperature (Ts).
 For hot anchor pixels, the lowest 10% NDVI pixels within the prescreened AOIs were identified, as well as the hottest 20% pixels based on calculated surface temperature (Ts).

-Step 3 was to manually pick the appropriate wet and hot pixels from the areas identified in step 2.
+Step 3 was to manually pick the appropriate cold and hot pixels from the areas identified in step 2.
 The ideal pixels were located close to a weather station within a relatively large area of uniform land use.

 Instantaneous ETa calculated at each pixel was then compared with an alfalfa reference ET (ETr) that was calculated using the FAO Penman-Monteith equation based on climatic data at the time the satellite passed overhead.